cnp3/ebook/principles/reliability.rst

    Pipelining improves the performance of reliable protocols

 `Pipelining` allows the sender to transmit frames at a higher rate.
 However this higher transmission rate may overload the receiver.
 In this case, the frames sent by the sender will not be correctly received by their final destination.
-The reliable protocols that rely on pipelining allow the sender to transmit `W` unacknowledged frames before being forced to wait for an acknowledgement from the receiving entity.
+The reliable protocols that rely on pipelining allow the sender to transmit `W` unacknowledged frames before being forced to wait for an acknowledgment from the receiving entity.

 This is implemented by using a `sliding window`.
-The sliding window is the set of consecutive sequence numbers that the sender can use when transmitting frames without being forced to wait for an acknowledgement.
+The sliding window is the set of consecutive sequence numbers that the sender can use when transmitting frames without being forced to wait for an acknowledgment.
 The figure below shows a sliding window containing five segments (`6,7,8,9` and `10`).
 Two of these sequence numbers (`6` and `7`) have been used to send frames and only three sequence numbers (`8`, `9` and `10`) remain in the sliding window.
 The sliding window is said to be closed once all sequence numbers contained in the sliding window have been used.

 .. figure:: figures/slidingwin.png
    :align: center